 About LCS Credits:

 LCS uses the traditional “Carnegie Unit” method of awarding credit.
 One credit signifies

 successful completion of a course consisting of a minimum of 120 instructional hours.
 Students

 must have a 60% or better average and sufficient time in attendance in a class to receive credit.

-- Community Service: High School students are required to fulfill 30 hours per year (.25 credit per year for a total of 120 hours or 1 elective credit for all four years) of community service.
+Community Service: High School students are required to fulfill 30 hours per year (.25 credit per year for a total of 120 hours or 1 elective credit for all four years) of community service.
 Most major colleges and universities now require community service when awarding scholarships.
-Community service projects need to take place in Colorado and need to be approved by the student’s Bible teacher with written verification.
+Community service projects need to take place in Colorado and with documentation turned into the Academic Office..